2026 Honda CR-V Sport Hybrid VS Sport-L: What’s the Difference?

 • Rear Seat Reminder (RSR)

-However, there is a slight difference in the Honda Sensing features between the two trims.
+However, the two trims have a slight difference in the Honda Sensing features.
 The Sport-L Hybrid includes parking sensors and low-speed brake control, but these features are missing on the Sport Hybrid.

 Price and Value

-The price increase for the 2025 Honda CR-V concerns some people, but both models still offer great value for what you get.
-Here are the MSRPs for the 2025 models:
+The price increase for the 2026 Honda CR-V concerns some people, but both models still offer great value for what you get.
+Here are the MSRPs for the 2026models:

 That’s a $3,000 difference between the two trim levels.
 The extra cost for the Sport-L Hybrid is mainly for the following features: